-Research has found that people who use olive oil to cook with – primarily as part of the traditional Mediterranean diet - see more protection from cognitive decline.
+Research has found that people who use olive oil to cook with, particularly as part of the traditional Mediterranean diet, see more protection from cognitive decline.

-This is not altogether surprising as olive oil acts as an antioxidant, but it appears that it has other effects on the brain apart from this.
+This is not altogether surprising as olive oil acts as an antioxidant, but it appears that it also has other effects on the brain.

 Two groups were fed their regular diet, but only one of them had extra olive oil added to it.
 The researchers then measured the mice’s learning skills and memory, including that for locations by using a maze.

 The mice fed the olive oil performed much better at the learning and memory tasks than the others.
 Even more surprisingly they actually fared better than at the start of the experiment.
-In other words their memory had improved.
+In other words their memory seemed to have improved.